anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the Registrar-Agent EE certificate is still valid;
   this is necessary to avoid that a rogue Registrar-Agent generates `agent-signed-data` objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.

-If the registrar is unable to process the request or validate the PVR, it MUST respond with an HTTP client error status code to the Registrar-Agent.
+If the registrar is unable to process the request or validate the PVR, it responds with an HTTP client error status code to the Registrar-Agent.
-The following client error status codes SHOULD be used:
+The following client error status codes can be used:

 * 400 Bad Request: if the registrar detects an error in the format of the request.
 * 403 Forbidden: if the registrar detected that one or more security related fields are not valid or if the pledge-provided information could not be used with automated allowance.